She-Hulk: World War Hulk

 Jennifer is held captive with the other defeated heroes at Madison Square Garden, which the Hulk has converted into a gladiatorial arena.
 The heroes have been implanted with the same obedience discs that compelled the Hulk and his allies to fight one another during their time on the planet Sakaar.

 Jennifer returns to the law firm to work on suing Tony Stark for stealing her powers.
 She is subpoenaed to give a testimony in a case in which Mallory Book is trying to prove that the Leader's criminal acts are the result of a shift of personality induced by his mutation, and an addiction to his gamma irradiated powers, and that he thus cannot be held accountable for his actions.
 During her testimony, Jennifer realizes that she herself is "addicted" to being She-Hulk; Mallory forces her to admit that she has had a long list of sexual partners as She-Hulk.
 After the testimony, Pug appears and the two spend an evening together as friends, which cheers her up.
 She confronts Mallory the next day and tells her that she will put a stop to her Leader case.
 However, it is revealed that the Leader has been acquitted of his crimes.

-There is an apparent inconsistency between the She-Hulk and World War Hulk comics: in She-Hulk #19, the Leader is on trial in New York City, which is being cleaned up after the Hulk's recent attack.
+There is an apparent inconsistency between the She-Hulk and World War Hulk comics: in She-Hulk (vol. 2) #19, the Leader is on trial in New York City, which is being cleaned up after the Hulk's recent attack.
 The action in the issue takes place during or after the events of World War Hulk.
 However, Jennifer appears as She-Hulk in the first and second issues of World War Hulk, during which the Hulk is destroying New York City.
-The discrepancy is resolved in She-Hulk #20: Jennifer explains that Tony Stark temporarily disabled the nanobots to allow her to assist in the battle against her cousin, only to reactivate them when the battle was over.
+The discrepancy is resolved in She-Hulk (vol. 2) #20: Jennifer explains that Tony Stark temporarily disabled the nanobots to allow her to assist in the battle against her cousin, only to reactivate them when the battle was over.
 She amends her suit against Stark to demand the permanent deactivation of the nanobots.